kubesure/docs/README.md

 1. Create UI with micro web deployment
 2. Logging with fluentd and elastic
-3. Pull events to Kakfa for data analysis biz moments is TBD
+3. Pull events to Kakfa for data analysis.
+Biz moments is TBD
-4. API Exposure to world through Kube ingress
+4. North-South API traffic to world through Kube ingress
+5. Helm charts
-5. CI CD Pipeline
+6. CI CD Pipeline

 **0.3 Features**

-1. Deploy on kubernetes with a service mesh
+1. West-East traffic on a service mesh
-2. Prepare helm charts

 **0.4 Features**

-1. Throw Enhance and Grow???
+1. Pay As you Go